Visit ISN’s immigration reform resources page to learn more about the history of the United States’ immigration policy, find statistics, and more.

 As a nation, we collectively forget that we are bound by a common thread as a country established by immigrants.
 We often neglect to acknowledge the dignity and contributions of modern-day immigrants in our midst — individuals who share in the centuries-old American immigration story.

-While we have a variety of learn-pray-advocate options below, our priorities include:
+Then throughout March, we encourage your communities to engage in a variety of learn-pray-advocate options below.
+Our priorities include:

 - hosting a Calling Congress party to gather your community to call their Congresspersons to support more humane migration policies